MALAYSIAN “WRITER”: No, I haven’t written a novel. But I would very much like us to meet up and discuss the story.

 : “She stinks.
 It has to be said.
 Stinks to high heaven.”
 She does, believe me, she does.

-MALAYSIAN EDUCATION should start focusing on understanding and critical thinking skills.
+WHEN will Malaysian education start focusing on understanding and critical thinking skills?
+Will it ever?
 There is a serious dearth of these basic skills: reading, writing, creative thinking, questioning, criticism, creativity and imagination; there is also an absolute lack of interest or intellectual curiosity or empathy about the world we live in.
 We desperately need graduates who can not only eat but spell chocolate!

-Education per se is quite irrelevant; one must have the right mindset to use the knowledge acquired and make one’s life useful and meaningful to society.
-The idea of education is to make every one of us into critical, empathetic, intelligent, logical, thinking beings.
-If not, what’s the point of being alive?
+Education per se is irrelevant; one must have the right mindset to use the knowledge acquired and make one’s life useful and meaningful to society.
+The idea of education is to make every one of us into critical, empathetic, intelligent, logical and thinking beings.
+If not, what’s the point of existence?
+What’s really the point of education if we do not produce intelligent, efficient and productive nation builders?
+It is frightening when the education system keeps on churning out graduates who don’t read (and have no interest in reading) and can’t write.